sncodeGit/opstkhelp/README.md

 Use: `export OPSTKHELP_PASSWORD='your_opstkhelp_password'`

+# Cache
+The utility `opstkhelp-manage-server` has a flag '-w'.
+This flag determines whether the program's internal cache is being used or not ().
+The cache contains information about the names of servers that are located in each attached zone.
+The cache is updated every time the program receives information about the names of added servers.
+The question of cache validity remains in the user's responsibility (although you can simply not use the '-w ' flag, but it greatly speeds up the utility).
+When using an invalid cache, semantic and program errors may occur

+- To manually update the cache, you can use `opstkhelp-get-info [ZONE-NAME]`

 # Installation
 When installing the program, you must enter the password for the program

 ### Executable files
-opstkhelp-utils is installed in the `~/.opstkhelp directory` in addition to executable files (opstkhelp-* files).
+opstkhelp-utils is installed in the `~/.opstkhelp` directory in addition to executable files (opstkhelp-* files).
 Executable files are installed in the first local directory in order from the `PATH`.
 If you need to install executable files in a different directory, you can set it using the `BIN_FILES_PATH` variable located in `vars.sh` file.

 ### Additional package